enfonica/enfonica-node/README.md

 ### Enfonica Numbering Client Library for Node.js

 This library uses version 'v1beta1' of the Enfonica Numbering API.
-View the repo for more details: [nodejs-numbering](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-numbering)
+View the repo for more details: [nodejs-numbering](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-numbering).
+To view the documentation [click here.](https://enfonica.github.io/enfonica-node/numbering/)

 #### Installing the client library